CDCgov/cfa-actions/runner-action/README.md

 | `print_logs` | true/false option to print the action logs once the workflow has completed | false | false |

 ## Examples and Usage
-The script passed to this action is a normal bash script which means no marketplace actions can be used here.
+The script passed to this action is a normal bash script which means marketplace actions can't be used here.

 The following example uses the `az acr import` command to pull an image from GHCR to ACR: